planetruby/gems/glimmer/07-glimmer-tetris-high-score-dialog-menu-bar-icon.md

 ## Packaging

-Finally, you might want to package the game as a native executable on whatever platform you are running (e.g. `DMG` on the Mac or `MSI` on Windows).
+Finally, you might want to package the game as a native executable on Mac or Windows (e.g. `DMG` on the Mac or `MSI` on Windows).

 To do so, simply run: